Water in Oviedo

 Treatment in Oviedo

 The City of Oviedo Utilities currently treats on average 4.76 million gallons of water a day from 10 Floridan groundwater wells.
 Potable drinking water is produced at Mitchell Hammock Water Treatment Facility.
 The state-of-the-art water process produces high quality water that meets all state and federal drinking water standards.
 The City water system is monitored 24 hours per day and 7 days per week with a computer monitoring system known as SCADA system.
 The water system includes additional water storage tanks for redundant services at the AM Jones water storage and buster pump and re-pump facility.
 More information about the City's Water Distribution system can be obtained on the Water Distribution page.
-Information about Water Usage and Safety can be found by viewing the Water Resources Guidance for Customers (PDF).
+Information about Water Usage and Safety can be found by viewing the Water Resources Guidance for Customers.
+Call 407-971-5681 to request a copy fo the Water Resources Guidance for Customers.

 Our advanced automated meter read system is state of the art wireless technology that can store historical water usage automatically in valuable hourly increments.
 Our trained utility technicians can retrieve this information to help customers identify high usage issues.
 The meter also has a visual potential leak indicator.
-For more information about the automated meters please view the document, FAQs Regarding New Water Meters (PDF).
+For more information about the automated meters, call 407-971-5681 to request a copy of the FAQs Regarding New Water Meters.

 City of Oviedo Utilities currently creates 1 million gallons of reclaimed water and has a contract with Seminole County for up to 3 million gallons per day of reclaimed water.
 Reclaimed water is treated wastewater that is ideal for irrigation.
 Using reclaimed water in Oviedo reduces groundwater withdrawals and helps recharge the groundwater drinking water aquifer to help create a sustainable drinking water system for the community.

 The treatment process for both water and reclaimed water irrigation quality meets all of the requirements established by the federal, state and local regulatory agencies.
-Please see the most recent Annual Water Quality Reports for more information and the most up to date water quality test results.
+Call 407-971-5681 to request the most recent Annual Water Quality Reports for more information and the most up-to-date water quality test results.